UC Berkeley Business Air Travel Carbon Mitigation Program

 UC Berkeley’s Business Air Travel Carbon Mitigation Program mitigates the high environmental impacts of our business air travel by investing in campus programs that reduce the campus carbon footprint!

 Air travel represents the second largest source of carbon emissions on campus!
-In a typical year, the UC Berkeley community takes more than 32,000 trips, traveling over 100 million miles on business, emitting 25,000 metric tons of carbon dioxide from those trips each year!
-Although faculty, staff and students are seeking opportunities to lessen the emissions associated with their business air travel, air travel continues to be an important part of academia.
+In a typical year, the UC Berkeley community takes more than 32,000 trips, traveling over 100 million miles on business, emitting 25,000 metric tons of carbon dioxide!
+Although faculty, staff, and students are seeking opportunities to lessen the emissions associated with their business air travel, air travel continues to be an important part of academia.

-By assigning a small fee to UC Berkeley business air travel trips taken ($10 per domestic trip and $25 per offshore/ international trip) the program invests in innovative and necessary campus projects that will save the campus money and reduce its carbon footprint.
-The program also includes efforts to help UC Berkeley reduce the need or find more sustainable alternatives to air travel while still supporting our mission.
+By assigning a small fee to UC Berkeley business air travel trips taken ($10 per domestic trip and $25 per offshore/international trip) the program invests in innovative and necessary campus projects that save the campus money and reduce its carbon footprint.
+The program also includes efforts to help UC Berkeley reduce the need for, or find more sustainable alternatives to, air travel.

 The UC Berkeley Office of Sustainability sponsors and manages this program.
 The design of this program has been done in consultation with the Travel Office, IT, financial groups and more.
 Stakeholder engagement and feedback has included the Chancellor’s Cabinet, Academic Deans, Academic Senate committee CAPRA, and Chief Administrative Officers.
 The Chancellor’s Advisory Committee on Sustainability formally endorsed the program.